-Chadwyck-Healey Inc 1101 King Street Alexandria, VA 22314 (703) 683-4890 (800) 752-0515 make a recommendation to the Publications Officer as to its feasibility.
+Step three.
+The ACRL publications officer will forward the proposal to the ACRL Non-Serial Publications Editorial Board for a review of its content and viability.
+The Editorial Board will make a recommendation to the publications officer as to its feasibility.
 (In some cases an outside reader with expertise in the subject area will be asked to review the publication for editorial content.
-This review will next be considered by the Subcommittee and the publications officer.)
-The Subcommittee will review and act upon publications proposals throughout the year, as well as at ALA annual conferences and midwinter meetings.
+This review will next be considered by the Editorial Board and the publications officer.)
+The Editorial Board will review and act upon publications proposals throughout the year, as well as at ALA annual conferences and midwinter meetings.

 Step four.
-After reviewing the recommendations of the Subcommittee (and any outside reviewers) the ACRL publications officer then accepts, asks for further development of the proposal from the author or sponsoring body, or returns the proposal with regrets.
+After reviewing the recommendations of the Editorial Board (and any outside reviewers) the ACRL publications officer then accepts, asks for further development of the proposal from the author or sponsoring body, or returns the proposal with regrets.

 Step five.
-If the proposal is accepted, the author is requested to submit the completed manuscript (usually camera-ready) to ACRL Headquarters for final review.
+If the proposal is accepted, the author is requested to submit the completed manuscript

+(usually camera-ready) to ACRL Headquarters for final review.